Community pays tribute to two children killed in hit-and-run crash

 Officers received reports that a girl and a boy had been involved in a collision with a car on Ashlyns, Pitsea, at around 6.25pm on Saturday – with the car failing to stop at the scene, Essex Police said.

-A man and woman, who were arrested on suspicion of causing death by careless driving and failing to stop at the scene of a collision, both remain in custody, police said on Sunday afternoon.
+A man and woman, both in their 20s, who were arrested on suspicion of causing death by careless driving and failing to stop at the scene of a collision, remain in custody, police said on Sunday afternoon.

 Around 20 members of the local community, including children, gathered together on Sunday and left floral tributes at the junction between Ashlyns and Walthams.